The technician at her feet looked up. “How does that feel?”

 A cardboard file holder stood like an altar on a bare desk.

 “Most?”
-Nio took the lid off and started looking.
+Nio removed the lid and started rifling.

 “Everything that could be transferred electronically from New York and printed.
 The physical evidence is in a locker somewhere.”